In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 Business plan templates

-There are lots of online sources of business plan templates that you can use, which can help you think in a more structured way about how you’re going to set up your business.
+There are lots of business plan templates available online, and these can help you think in a more structured way about how you’re going to set up your business.

 One thing that’s particularly important to do is to make sure that any business plan template you use is appropriate for the country you’re operating in.